archmix/triady-governance-oss/README.md

 After you get docker compose running in your machine, just open a terminal and execute `docker-compose up`

+When web server is ready and open for connections, you can put your browser to `http://localhost:4200`.
+If you are using windows or mac os, you need to point to docker machine ip instead of localhost.

 ## Oficial Documentation
 You can find official documentation at [Archmix website](https://archmix.org)